supernovaplus/ttstats/README.md

-# ttstats
+## ttstats (2020-2023)
-Servers status, players and server stats for FiveM Transport Tycoon server, made with React, Vite and Tailwind
+Servers, players stats and tools for FiveM Transport Tycoon servers.
+Made using React, Vite and Tailwind.
+Deployed on Cloudflare Pages, Cloudflare R2 and Hetzner VPS.

 to enter dev mode
 `npm run dev`